 This year, Town Stormwater staff have been very busy satisfying the Texas Pollution Discharge Elimination System (TPDES) requirements.
-We have increased the number of construction site inspections over the last year, ramped up our employee stormwater training program, and have been actively participating in regional stormwater groups.
+We have increased the number of construction site inspections over the last year, ramped up our employee stormwater training program, hired a full time erosion control inspector and have been actively participating in regional stormwater groups.

 Each year, there are numerous individuals within different Town Departments that work toward achieving overall Municipal Separate Storm Sewer System (MS4) permit compliance.
-Stormwater Program staff, are responsible for performing specific MS4 permit requirements such as public education/outreach activities, illicit discharge investigations, construction site inspections, Town facility inspections, etc. In addition, stormwater staff, are responsible for coordinating with various other Town Departments to ensure permit compliance measures are being followed on a Town-wide basis.
+Stormwater Program staff are responsible for performing specific MS4 permit requirements such as public education/outreach activities, illicit discharge investigations, construction site inspections, Town facility inspections, etc. In addition, stormwater staff, are responsible for coordinating with various other Town Departments to ensure permit compliance measures are being followed on a Town-wide basis.